Update: ‘Interior,’ ‘Price,’ and ‘Deliveries’ sections updated.

-Tesla launched the Model X in September 2015, and in two months, its flagship SUV turns six years old.
-The company doesn’t follow a traditional lifecycle like legacy automakers, and so it’s continuing the first-gen Model X for a few more years with changes.
+Tesla launched the Model X in September 2015.
+The company doesn’t follow a traditional lifecycle like legacy automakers, and so it’s continuing the same basic design with periodic changes.
 It has kept the exterior mostly the same and introduced subtle cosmetic alterations like new bumpers and alloy wheels.
-Tesla says that the incoming models have new performance tires that provide better handling and ride quality with lower rolling resistance.
+Tesla says that the models now have new performance tires that provide better handling and ride quality with lower rolling resistance.

-Unlike the exterior of the 2021 Tesla Model X refresh, the interior has significant changes, making the cabin more appealing aesthetically and functionally.
-The redesigned dashboard that is sleeker and more elegant makes the interior seem more sophisticated and luxurious.
+Unlike the exterior of the 2021 Tesla Model X refresh, the interior sees significant changes, making the cabin appealing and functional.
+The redesigned dashboard makes the interior seem more sophisticated and luxurious.
 Analog controls are still minimal; Tesla’s not taking a U-turn on that aspect.

-The new Tesla Model X is available in the Long Range dual-motor AWD variant and a new Plaid tri-motor AWD variant.
+The Tesla Model X is available in the Long Range dual-motor AWD variant and a new Plaid tri-motor AWD variant.
 The former, with 670 horsepower, can accelerate from 0-60 mph in 3.8 seconds, and it can offer a range of up to 360 miles.
-The Model X Plaid has 1,020 horsepower available on tap, enough to speed up from 0-60 mph in just 2.5 seconds*.
+The Model X Plaid has 1,020 horsepower on tap, enough to speed up from 0-60 mph in just 2.5 seconds (with rollout subtracted).
 It can achieve a range of 340 miles.